The damage throttling number of a graph

 Next, we investigate the relationship between the damage throttling number and the cop number of a graph.
 Although for all graphs $G$, $c(G)\leq \thc(G)$ is trivial, this is not the case with damage throttling.
 For example, the graph $\overline{K_n}$ consisting of $n$ isolated vertices satisfies $\thd(\overline{K_n}) = 2 < n = c(\overline{K_n}).$ However, for connected graphs, we can prove the analogous result for damage throttling.

 \begin{prop} If $G$ is a connected graph, then $c(G) \leq \thd(G).$ \end{prop}

 \bpf Let $G$ be a connected graph on $n$ vertices.
 We exhibit a strategy for $k + \dmg_k(G)$ cops to guarantee capture of the robber on $G$.
-Initially, play $k$ cops (called \emph{active} cops) optimally to prevent damage on $G$ while all remaining $\dmg_k(G)$ cops (called \emph{undercover} cops) copy the placement and movement of a single active cop.
-Given this cop strategy, the robber can damage at most $\dmg_k(G)$ vertices.
-Thus, the active cops can protect a set of at least $n-\dmg_k(G)$ vertices, and if the robber ever enters this set of vertices, they will be caught immediately by one of the active cops.
-Therefore, if the robber has not yet been captured, they must stay on the set of damaged vertices to avoid capture.
+Throughout this strategy, $k$ cops (called \emph{active} cops) play optimally to prevent damage on $G$.
+The active cops can ensure that the robber can damage at most $\dmg_k(G)$ vertices.
+We refer to the remaining $\dmg_k(G)$ cops as \emph{undercover} cops.
+Whenever a new vertex is damaged by the robber, an undercover cop moves to occupy that vertex.
+Since the robber can damage at most $\dmg_k(G)$ vertices, one of the cops (active or undercover) is guaranteed to be able to capture the robber.

-At this point, the undercover cops can move to occupy the damaged vertices and capture the robber.
 Thus, for all $k$, $k+\dmg_k(G)$ cops can capture the robber in finite rounds.
 In particular, for an integer $\ell$ that realizes $\thd(G)$, $c(G) \leq \ell+\dmg_{\ell}(G) = \thd(G)$. \epf We now establish a relationship between $\thd(G)$ and $\thc(G)$ using the following lemma.

 \begin{lem} If $G$ is a graph on $n$ vertices and $1 \leq k \leq n$ is an integer, then \end{lem}

 \begin{proof} If $k<c(G)$, then $\capt_k(G) = \infty$ and $\dmg_k(G) < n < \capt_k(G) - 1$.
 Now, suppose $c(G) \leq k \leq n$.
 The robber can damage at most one new vertex each round before being caught.
 If $k$ cops play optimally to catch the robber on $G$, the robber is caught in round $\capt_k(G)$.
 Therefore, the robber can damage at most $\capt_k(G) - 1$ vertices. \end{proof}